DannyRoberts95/Creative-Programming/01_Colors/README.md

 This repository is a collection of P5 sketches exploring the area of color and color theory.

-This section will cover the topics of:
+This section will touch on:

 - color generation
 - comparison